 Cradle cap is distinguished by the crusty or oily patches of skin on the baby’s head and, while it may look painful, it doesn’t hurt the baby at all.
-Cradle cap skin flakes are most commonly found on the scalp but can be other places such as on the face, behind the ears, in the diaper area, and the armpits.
+Cradle cap skin flakes are most commonly found on the scalp but can be in other places such as the face, behind the ears, in the diaper area, and the armpits.
 Other signs of cradle cap are skin flakes and possible mild redness on the scalp.
 Here are a few options to try to treat your newborn’s cradle cap.

 How to Treat Cradle Cap

 First of all, do not scratch or pick at it.
 It may feel tempting to pick at the loose skin but avoid it.
 Scratching the flakes off is the wrong way to remove the skin; other options will promote healing and take the dead skin away.

 Shampoo baby’s hair once a day with a mild shampoo and loosen the scales with a mild bristled brush, even a toothbrush, then rinse the shampoo out.
 If a mild shampoo isn’t working your doctor may prescribe something like an adult dandruff shampoo, but be cautious to not get it into the baby’s eyes because it will cause irritation.

 If the scales don’t loosen gently, rub petroleum jelly or coconut oil onto the scalp.
 Let it soak in for a few minutes to a few hours, then brush and shampoo baby’s hair as usual.
 Make sure to rinse all of the oil out, or the cradle cap may get worse.
 Coconut oil is a great option because it is also an antifungal that helps avoid the cradle cap turning into a fungal problem.

 4. Hydrocortisone Cream